 At Edmondson Hall we are pleased to be able to advise on all aspects of these important legal documents including what they are, the advantages of making them, how to complete them and how to have them registered.
-We also have a lot of experience in advising the persons appointed in the documents (‘Attorneys’), as to how to manage the property, finances and personal care of the person who made the documents (the ‘Donor’) after the documents have been registered.
+We can also advise the persons appointed in the documents (‘Attorneys’), regarding their obligations in managing the property, finances and/or personal care of the person who made the documents (the ‘Donor’) after the documents have been registered.

 This article explores and explains the issues involved in making LPAs, having them registered and what happens next.

 What are Lasting Powers of Attorney?

 They are legal documents in which the Donor gives an Attorney, or Attorneys, the authority to make decisions on behalf of the Donor if the Donor ever loses the mental capacity to do so themselves.

 There are two types of LPAs, Property and Financial Affairs and Health and Welfare.